The Association’s governance body is called the National Council (NC).

 Mark has lived in Nelson with his family for the past 10 years.
 He is presently Chair of Biogro Ltd and is keen to help Soil & Health, and support the strengthening of the organic movement in its further development towards the vision during the merger process.

-I am a member of OFNZ Coromandel and I serve on IFOAM PGS committee and I also work in Asia and the Pacific supporting initiatives to help producers gain recognition in local markets and expand their organic sectors.
-Past leadership roles in NZ include President of Soil & Health Association, a leadership role in the establishment of the BioGro NZ and later the development of Organic Farm NZ (OFNZ).
+Chris is a member of OFNZ Coromandel and serves on the IFOAM PGS committee.
+He also works in Asia and the Pacific supporting initiatives to help producers gain recognition in local markets and expand their organic sectors.
+Past leadership roles in New Zealand include President of Soil & Health Association, a leadership role in the establishment of the BioGro NZ and later the development of Organic Farm NZ (OFNZ).

 Gaz has been involved in the New Zealand organic scene for over 20 years, firstly as an organic pipfruit grower in Hawkes Bay and now as Organic & Biological Manager for Farmlands Co-operative Society Ltd.

 Gaz is also currently a Director for BioGro NZ Ltd, New Zealand’s leading organic certification company and Chair of the NZ Biological Producers and Consumers Society Incorporated.
 He is a long term resident of Hawkes Bay, originally growing up on a sheep and beef farm and now lives in Hastings, Hawkes Bay with wife Sarah and daughter Madison.